Skip to main content

 Parking is available

-How to get to the Matsuda Cherry Blossom Festival?
+How do you get to the Matsuda Cherry Blossom Festival?

 The nearest train station is Shin-Matsuda and can be reached by the Odakyu Line (direct train from Shinjuku).
 It takes about an hour and a half.
 If you have the JR Pass, you can take the Tokaido-Sanyo shinkansen from Shinjuku headed towards Odawara.
 There, you can change to the Odakyu Line.
 All in all, it will take about an hour.